About the Artist

 Heaton received her MFA from the Rhode Island School of Design in 2012, her BFA from the University of Utah in 2009, as well as a BUS degree in Human Diversity from the University of Utah in 1998.
 She was also awarded a Fulbright Fellowship in South Korea from 2001–2003.
 Heaton lives and works in Brooklyn, NY.

-You said in your pre-interview questionnaire that you wanted to try painting for the first time while you were here.
+You said that you wanted to try painting for the first time while you were here.
 Can you tell me what your work has involved previously, and how that process has changed or stayed the same as you’ve made this transition to painting in the last month?

 Most of my work up until now has been works on paper or installations where I use a lot of string to make three-dimensional drawings in space.
 In the past year I've also done wall paintings with latex paint, but that doesn't feel like painting.
 It’s “painting,” with quotation marks.
 It’s not like I'm painting a mural — I'm taping areas out and then just rolling it with latex paint.
 For me, all of that falls in the realm of drawing.

 The way I approach most of my work is with an experience that I’ve had in the natural world.
 Then I’ll take a set of data or parameters, and use algorithms to translate and abstract the feeling of that experience through a piece of art.
 That's the attempt that I’m continually making; when working in prints, drawings, or installations, I've always created a plan and then followed the plan to the end of its execution.

 But I have a show coming up in a gallery that's shaped like an elongated octagon.
 And I had been making this work that's based on how the polygons of the numbers one through ten express all of the building blocks of the underlying structures of nature.
 How crystals form, how plants form — polygons of the numbers one through 10 can be used to construct a lot of those microscopic structures if you break them down in a geometric sense.